 - 1. How do we solve the system for an arbitrary function f(x)? - 2.
 Is there always a solution?
 If so, is it unique? - 3.
 What is the effect of the boundary conditions? - 4.
-Can we solve if the $a_k = a_k(x)$ are functions of x?
+Can we solve the equation if the $a_k = a_k(x)$ are functions of x?
+We remark that the theory of linear BVPs is much richer than the simpler case of linear initial value problems (IVPs) which are often seen in an introductory course on differential equations.
+In this setting we will primarily use the linear structure of the operator to develop solution techniques which are in some sense analogous to finding solutions to matrix equations of the form, $$\mathbf{A}\vec{x} = \vec{b}.\tag{3}$$ Throughout, we will exploit this analogy to concepts in linear algebra, including the ideas of eigenvectors/eigenvalues, diagonalization, the inverse matrix, etc. Linear differential operators, roughly speaking, can be thought of as infinite-dimensional analogues of linear operators in finite dimensional vector spaces (e.g. matrices), though there are a number of subtleties in this analogy.
+There are numerous applications of developing this theory from estimating energies of quantum systems, to developing spectral methods to solve nonlinear PDEs, to theories of how organisms develop, among many other problems.
+Additionally, there is a rich theoretical setting (typically taught in courses on Functional Analysis).
+Here we will strike a balance and focus on developing the basic ideas, but will not pursue a fully rigorous treatment, or any particular applications.
+By the end of the course you should be familiar enough with the ideas to pursue these things at your leisure, and in particular be able to solve concrete problems that may arise in the rest of your course.
+Material to Review: Broadly speaking this course will use ideas from Linear Algebra to generalize the techniques often seen in courses on Fourier Series or Boundary Value Problems.
+If you are rusty on these topics please review them now.
+See the course material for Prelims M1: Linear Algebra II and Prelims: M5: Fourier Series and PDE's or ask me for other references.
 1.1 Motivating example: The diffusion equation The diffusion equation models many phenomena.
 Let u = u(x, t) denote a quantity that depends on one spatial variable x and time t > 0.
-This could be a chemical concentration, population, mass, energy, etc. The diffusion equation can be derived in a very intuitive way: we imagine a segment of space [a, b].
-In this segment the total amount of "stuff" is $$\int{a}^{b} u(x,t)A \ dx \tag{3}$$ where A is the cross-sectional area.
-Now, we simply say that the rate of change of "stuff" in the segment is equal to the amount that leaves/enters through the ends plus any stuff that is added/taken away by the external world.
-The amount leaving the ends is the flux, denoted φ , and let f(x,t) be a local source function - this is the rate u is created or destroyed at x at time t; note it could depend on u itself.
+This could be a chemical concentration, population, density of a substance or even cars in traffic, etc. The diffusion equation can be derived in a very intuitive way: we imagine a segment of space [a, b].
+In this segment the total amount of "stuff" is $$\int{a}^{b} u(x,t) \, dx. \tag{4}$$ Now, we simply say that the rate of change of "stuff" in the segment is equal to the amount that leaves/enters through the ends plus any stuff that is added/taken away by the external world.
+The amount leaving the ends is the flux, denoted q, and let f(x, t, u) be a local source function - this is the rate u is created or destroyed at x at time t; note it can in general depend on u itself.